-The advantages of marble backsplash include its aesthetic appeal, durability, and ability to improve most kitchen designs even when used on countertops.
-On the downside, a marble finish is prone to scratching, acid etching, and staining more than any other stone options.
-The material also needs sealing because it is porous.
+The marble backsplash has aesthetic appeal, durability, and the ability to improve most kitchen designs.
+On the downside, a marble finish is prone to scratching, acid etching, and staining more than any other stone option.
+However, it needs sealing since it is porous.

 The Marble backsplash is a soft and porous nature material commonly used in kitchen designs because it offers an incomparable aesthetic value to your house.
 If you are considering installing new or changing your floor, consider these pros and cons of marble backsplash.